-Highlights includes Beatrix Potter’s row boat, The Branksome from 1896 and some water speed record breaking boats too!
+Highlights include Beatrix Potter’s rowboat, The Branksome from 1896, and some water speed record-breaking boats too!

-As well as learning about the boats and artefacts here, you can get acquainted with boat conservation in their workshop where the team regularly hold talks to answer questions.
+As well as learning about the boats and artifacts here, you can get acquainted with boat conservation in their workshop where the team regularly holds talks to answer questions.

 I absolutely loved my visit here as I learned so much about the area.
 I also treated myself to Sunday Lunch in their café overlooking the water.

-In Summer, you can take the Red Route service to the Windermere Jetty and Windermere Lake Cruises will stop right outside the museum.
-In Winter, the museum is a 10 minute walk from Bowness Bay along the Lakeside heading towards Ambleside.
+In Summer, you can take the Red Route service to the Windermere Jetty, and Windermere Lake Cruises will stop right outside the museum.
+In Winter, the museum is a 10-minute walk from Bowness Bay along with the Lakeside heading towards Ambleside.